yapurnico/MKT_ANALYTICS/readme.md

 ## ETL

-The ETL was performed over a .xlsx file named "test_analysis.xlsx" and the result is a transformed xlsx file named "test_analysis_etl.xlsx" ans a transformed csv file named "test_analysis_etc.csv".
+The ETL was performed over a .xlsx file named "test_analysis.xlsx" in python and the result is a transformed xlsx file named "test_analysis_etl.xlsx" ans a transformed csv file named "test_analysis_etc.csv".
 Heere are the ETL Insights and Conclusions:

 ### Dataset Errors: